Controller and its contact details

-10. Latio processes the Client’s data using the options provided by modern technologies, taking into account the existing privacy risks and organisational, financial and technical resources that are available to Latio.
+10. Latio processes the Client’s data using the options provided by modern technologies, taking into account the existing privacy risks and organizational, financial, and technical resources that are available to Latio.

 Protection of personal data

-13. Latio protects the Client’s data using the options provided by modern technologies, taking into account the existing privacy risks and organisational, financial and technical resources that are available to Latio, inter alia, the following security measures:
+13. Latio protects the Client’s data using the options provided by modern technologies, taking into account the existing privacy risks and organizational, financial, and technical resources that are available to Latio, inter alia, the following security measures:

 13.1 Data encryption by transmitting data (SSL encryption);